SegiH/VerjIO_Excel_Report_Generator/README.md

        else if (result[0]=="OK")
             alert("The name of the file is " + result[1]);

-10. If the call to createExcelReport() in a script that is run in a before form event, you should print the result if an error occurs.
+10. If the call to createExcelReport() in a script that is run in a before form event, you should print the result if an error occurs using print instead of using event.owner.addErrorMessage or event.owner.addWarningMessage because you cannot initiate these types of alerts in a Before Form event.

         var result=createExcelReport(excelReportObj);

 	    if (result[0]=="ERROR")
                  print(result[1]);
             else if (result[0]=="OK-NODATA")
-                 print("There is data available for the report");`
+                 print("There is data available for the report");

 11. If the call to createExcelReport() is made in a server side script, you can check the return value as follows:

-         `var result=createExcelReport(excelReportObj);
+         var result=createExcelReport(excelReportObj);

 	    if (result[0]=="ERROR") {
               alert(result[1]);